karthik2706/DockerSpotLightApp/README.md

-Spotlight App POC running on Raspberry Pi
+Spotlight App running on Raspberry Pi
 =======

 [Building a SpoltLight app to work with Node.js and MongoDB]